RamiAwar/dataline/README.md

 It hides your data from the LLMs used by default, but this can be disabled if the data is not deemed sensitive.

-It can connect to a variety of data sources (Postgres, Snowflake, MySQL, [Excel](#excel-support), SQLite, CSV, sas7bdat, and more), execute queries, generate charts, and allow for copying the results to build reports quickly.
+It can connect to a variety of data sources (Postgres, Snowflake, MySQL, Azure SQL Server, Microsoft SQL Server, [Excel](#excel-support), SQLite, CSV, sas7bdat, and more), execute queries, generate charts, and allow for copying the results to build reports quickly.

 ## Where is it going?